-Peel carrot and using the peeler, make strips.
-Repeat with Radish.
+4. Peel carrot and using the peeler, make strips.
+Repeat with radish.
 Cut each strips in half, or more, to obtain 3 inch long strips.
-Add to slated Cabbage, and mix well.
+Add to slated cabbage, and mix well.
 Let to rest for around 2-3 hours.

-Make the chilli and shrimps paste: place grossly chopped ginger, garlic, and onions in food processor until very finely chopped.
+5. Make the chilli and shrimps paste: place roughly chopped ginger, garlic, and onions in food processor until very finely chopped.
 Place in a bowl with the chilli, the finely chopped shrimps, the fish sauce and sugar, and mix well.

-Once the cabbage has wilted, Rinse thoroughly, then strain.
-Pat dry with a clean cloth if necessary.
-And toss, using gloves, the cabbage with the paste.
+6. Once the cabbage has wilted, rinse thoroughly, then strain.
+Pat dry with a clean cloth if necessary, and toss, using gloves, the cabbage with the paste.

-Place cabbage mix in Kilner-like jar and close.
-You may need to add a little pure, or filtered, water (no tap water - chlorine will prevent the fermentation process).
+7. Place cabbage mix in glass jar (with rubber joint/or fermenting jar) and close.
+You may need to add a little pure, or filtered water (NOT tap water).

 I have in fact invited the neighbours around to try my spicy version of Kimchi.
 It seems it was quite a success indeed, however, having had little chance to taste it (which, I have in fact not done once chilli pepper was added to the recipe) meant that my neighbours became my guinea pigs...
 Well, I was saved.